 User scenarios and jobs

-I outlined the main entry scenarios:
+Then I outlined the main entry scenarios:

 A DP/production team who knows what gear they need and where they’ll shoot — they want search and fast access to relevant filters.